 If one or more members have supplied family information, that information is available in the linked "Family Data" at left.
 The page to which you go first will give only an overview and instructions for viewing a page with comprehensive family information that uniquely identifies the earliest known members of that family group.
 Each person who is a member of the Alexander DNA project is welcome to send information for posting on the "Family Data" page, but remember that it is not a family history, just a brief outline.

-The "Documents" link at left leads to a page where there are transcriptions of several wills, deeds, pension applications, etc. for our early Alexander families and others associated with them.
-This page, which has a return link to this page, is maintained by the web master on another site and contains a few documents in which you are probably not interested because they have no connection to the early-day Alexanders.
+The "Documents" link at right leads to a page where there are transcriptions of several wills, deeds, pension applications, etc. for our early Alexander families and others associated with them.
+Although this page contains a few documents in which you are probably not interested because they have no connection to the early-day Alexanders, many of the documents are related to Alexanders.

 The "Brick Walls" link is to a site maintained by George Alexander, where individuals may post information about Alexander ancestors who were seemingly part of a very early federal witness program, given new identities with all traces of their pasts erased.
 Most of us have such ancestors somewhere in our heritage.